 Two Favourite Planes

 If craftsmanship is about guiding your work towards a perfect ideal, then hand planes help you along the last stage of that journey.
 They allow wood to be smoothed, and parts to be adjusted with a finesse that stationary jointers, power planers, and belt sanders can’t match.
 A well-tuned plane is the Stradivarius of hand tools, and like a violin it takes skill to prepare and use.

-In the days before electric power tools, every woodworker needed a large collection of hand planes, for everything from dressing rough lumber to making moldings.
-But now that electricity powers the grunt-work in the trade, many of the old planes don’t make much sense, except as museum pieces.
-Yet block and smoothing planes are still found in every serious woodworkers toolkit because they continue to serve a useful purpose.
+In the days before electric power tools, every woodworker needed a large collection of hand planes for everything from dressing rough lumber to making moldings.
+But now that electricity powers the grunt-work in the trade, many of the old planes don’t make much sense, except perhaps as museum pieces.
+Despite this, block and smoothing planes are still found in every serious woodworkers toolkit because they continue to serve a useful purpose.
+Here’s how: